Semantic, Orthographic, and Phonological Biases in Humans' Wordle Gameplay: Background: Wordle solving mechanisms

 \citet{bertsimas2024exact} found an optimal and efficient solution for Wordle that minimizes the average number of guesses using dynamic programming.
-They describe the game as a Markov Decision Process and use various pruning techniques to iterate through all the possible actions given a state to keep a value function that represents the optimal average guesses given the state.
-When choosing an action, the algorithm chooses to transition to the state with smallest value function. \citet{bertsimas2024exact} show that the word \verb;"SALET"; is the best starting guess and the minimum average number of guesses required is 3.421.
-They demonstrate that under this approach the program never loses (i.e. it always completes the game within 6 guesses).
+They show that the word \verb;"SALET"; is the best starting guess and the minimum average number of guesses required is 3.421.
+They demonstrate that their optimal approach never results in a loss (i.e., the algorithm always completes the game within 6 guesses).